Pablo-source/targets-test/README.md

 ## 3. Functions used by Targets saved in R folder

+- The set of functions we want to run as part of our pipeline, are saved in the R folder for Targets to use them when executing the pipeline

 - see script "study_functions.R" initial scripts for each analysis step turned into functions to be used in targets pipeline

 ## 3.1 Pipeline defined in the _targets.R file